kentor/react-click-outside/README.md

 ## Limitations

-- IE9+ due to [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and usage of the event capturing phase.
+- IE9+ due to the usage of the event capturing phase.

 ## License